 Before founding the Center I conducted workshops and taught college-level photography classes, and was a successful commercial photographer for 10 years.
 Prior to becoming fully immersed in photography I spent 18 years in several sales and marketing fields.

 In addition to being the editor for Window on Photography, I provide consulting services to guide artists through the maze of business challenges, showing them how to make informed decisions that will lead to their initial success, or grow to their next level of development.
 In the process, my clients become empowered to apply what they learn to their new and expanding opportunities.

-In addition to providing workshops, I enjoy conducting portfolio reviews, jurying and curating exhibitions.
+I enjoy conducting portfolio reviews, conducting workshops, and jurying and curating exhibitions.
 I've conducted reviews for Critical Mass and Photolucida.
 My travel and fine are portfolios can be viewed at larrypadgett.com

 Any comments or suggestions for articles are always appreciated.
 Pleased send them to